 Enjoy Some Live Music at the Medora Musical

-Adjoining Tjaden Terrace, the Burning Hills Amphitheater is home to the two-hour Medora Musical based on President Teddy Roosevelt’s life.
-Although the show is different every year, it’s always part history lesson and part variety show.
+Adjoining Tjaden Terrace, the Burning Hills Amphitheater is home to the two-hour Medora Musical based on President Theodore Roosevelt’s life.
+Although the show is different every year, it’s always part history lesson and part variety show, definitely a must-see attraction.

-The musical features live on-stage, the Coal Diggers band, and the Burning Hills Singers.
+The musical features live on-stage are the Coal Diggers band and the Burning Hills Singers.
 We took an informative 35-minute backstage tour before the musical.
-The guide told stories of how they manage to deliver the show in an open-air amphitheater and some of the show’s 50-year history.
+The guide told stories of how they managed to deliver the show in an open-air amphitheater and some of the show’s 50-year history.
+The show is seasonal during the summer months.

 The show begins with the National Anthem and a salute to veterans and continues with musical numbers.
 Family-friendly comedy comes interspersed throughout the show.
 I particularly enjoyed it when the stage setting parted, opening the entire stage to the picturesque scenery.
 Actors charged San Juan Hill and rode onto the stage on live horses.
+Bighorn sheep may even make an appearance.
 Fireworks were an exciting ending to the evening.

 Enjoy Sunday Brunch at the Medora Gospel Brunch